 - Teachers will receive a $5.00 Starbucks gift card for each valid student entry from their class

 - Who is allowed to submit an application?

-- Middle or high school students of any school located in Tennessee.
+- Middle school, high school or community college students of any school.

 - Are college students allowed to submit applications?